 D. J. Ulness, P.S.
 Mork, J.R.
 Mach Foundations of Machine Learning for Chemistry.

-For Concordia students we offer both synchronous and aysnchronous options.
+For Concordia students we offer both synchronous and asynchronous options.
 For those of you across the world, the course materials are free for you to use.
-Note that no acreditation is give by Concordia without officially enrolling at the College.
+Note that no accreditation is give by Concordia without officially enrolling at the College.
 Click here to go to the Course Webpage.

 You can find video lectures on the course page as well as YouTube by clicking here.
 (Videos not yet ready)